By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Fairy tales are about fantasy, marriage is real life and real life is hard work.

-My advice, for all it is worth, is to leave the fairy tales in the books and movies and spend the time in your real life relationships doing the hard work of making your life something that is worth the effort that inevitable needs to be invested in that relationship.
+My advice, for all it is worth, is to leave the fairy tales in the books and movies and spend the time in your real-life relationships doing the hard work of making your life something that is worth the effort that inevitably needs to be invested in that relationship.

 Staying connected with David Joel Miller

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.

 Baldwin struggles to survive life in a post-apocalyptic world where the government controls everything.

 As society collapses and his family gets plunged into poverty, Baldwin takes a job in the capital city, working for a government agency called the Story Bureau.
 He discovers the Story Bureau is not a benign news outlet but a sinister government plot to manipulate society.